MgenGlder/HobbyHunter/README.md

 These are just my main hobbies that I would find helpful to use for this, but this list can grow as I grow in my interests.
 (And can also shrink as I mature and narrow down what I'm interested in).

+Note: I would also like or this to eventually become a progressive web app, or a native app using nativescript.

 ## Project setup
 ```
 npm install